Caryophyllene is a terpene found in cannabis as well as a variety of other plants and herbs.

 Its specific interaction with the CB2 receptors located in the endocannabinoid system makes it a unique and especially promising terpene for people that are looking for inflammation relief.

-When looking for a caryophyllene supplier, be sure to do plenty of research and select a company with an excellent background, a great reputation, and a transparent insight into the makeup of their products.
+When looking for a caryophyllene supplier, be sure to do plenty of research and select a company with an excellent background, a great reputation, and a transparent insight into the makeup of its products.

 As with any terpene or cannabinoid, it’s important to consume a test sample to see how your body reacts.
 Once satisfied that there are no negative responses, you should slowly increase your intake over time.